-Provides a general introduction to social gerontology emphasizing the typical aspects of aging.
+Provides general introduction to social gerontology.
+Emphasizes the typical aspects of aging.
 Reviews current hypotheses and findings concerning aging processes.
-Fall Semester.
+No prerequisite.
+Annually.

 SOC 310: CLASSICAL SOCIOLOGICAL THEORY

 Acquaints students with the thoughts of sociologists who have made major contributions to the founding of the discipline and whose work continues to be relevant today.
 Prerequisite: SOC 21 or permission of the instructor.
 Fall, annually.